 Under the ATO’s Director Penalty regime company Directors can be personally liable for company obligations.
-The Director Penalty regime applies to unpaid “PAYG” withholding amounts and unpaid GST and Superannuation Guarantee Charge “SGC” obligations.
-The effect of the Director Penalty regime is that if a company of which a person is a Director fails to […]
+The Director Penalty regime applies to unpaid “PAYG” withholding amounts and Superannuation Guarantee Charge “SGC” obligations.
+The effect of the Director Penalty regime is that if a company of which a person is a Director fails to ensure that the […]

 Business & Company Law

 Proactive Business & Company Lawyers who add value to your business.

 Don’t gamble with your future.
 Get the right advice, maximise your chances of business success and reduce the potential of a foreseeable risk costing you more than you can afford to lose.

 Business Law and Company Law are 2 broad areas of law that cover legal issues and transactions relevant to businesses (including business owners) and companies (including directors and shareholders).

 Whilst a company may carry on a business, a business may also be carried on by a sole trader, partnership or a trust.
 Similarly, shares in a company, real property and other investments may be owned by one or more individuals, trusts or companies.

 It is important to ensure that the correct structures and shareholding are set up when the business is established as changes to ownership structures may have stamp duty and capital gains tax implications.